puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   >Supported Versions: Microsoft Edge on Windows since version 78 or later

   #### Description
-  This policy determines if the Microsoft Edge profile automatically signed in with a user's work or school account is removable.
+  This policy determines if a user can remove the Microsoft Edge profile automatically signed in with a user's work or school account.

-If you enable or don't configure this policy, a non-removable profile will be created with the user's work or school account on Windows.
+If you enable this policy, a non-removable profile will be created with the user's work or school account on Windows.
 This profile can't be signed out or removed.

-When you disable this policy, the profile automatically signed in with a user's work or school account from Windows can be signed out or removed by the user.
+If you disable or don't configure this policy, the profile automatically signed in with a user's work or school account on Windows can be signed out or removed by the user.

-If you want to completely disable browser sign in, use the 'BrowserSignIn' policy.
+If you want to configure browser sign in, use the [BrowserSignin](#browsersignin) policy.

   #### Supported features:
   - Can be mandatory: Yes